richtong/nvim.lazyvim/README_RICH.md

 [recipes](https://www.lazyvim.org/configuration/recipes) for the neovim community.
 Here are some of the most useful ones.

 Supertab let's you use the Tabl key for completions and snippets with a pretty big [snippet](https://www.lazyvim.org/configuration/recipes#supertab) to enable it that I put in [supertab.lua](plugins/supertab.lua)

 ## New keymaps to learn

-1. Changed key maps ]g and [g are now ]d and [d for going to next error and fixes are [g and [g
+1. Diagonostics Changed key maps ]g and [g are now ]d and [d for going to next error and fixes are [g and [g and if you want to look at the lists then its
+   \x and \xx will give the errors in a windows at the bottom, navigate and on a particular error, press enter to get to that line, really handy and then to go back with ^W^W. And close with q.
 1. Adding a comment is now gco and gcO, toggle comment is gcc from the old \cc
 1. Buffer command :bd are now \bd and moving is S-h, l and ]b and [b from bufferline.nvim and \be turns on and off the buffer explorer